longturn/freeciv21/docs/Coding/packaging.rst

 As it relates to Natural Language Support (NLS), snap has some challenges.
 In the ``stable`` environment, NLS is not enabled and is not well supported by either the ``core22`` or ``core24`` bases alone.
-The KDE provided ``kf5-core22`` or ``kf5-core24`` build snaps attempt to get NLS working, but there are upstream bugs in the setup of a snap launch system call a ``command-chain``.
+The KDE provided ``kf5-core22`` or ``kf5-core24`` build snaps attempt to get NLS working, but there are upstream bugs in the setup of a snap launch system called a ``command-chain``.
 The good news is this is all fixed in the development side in the ``master`` branch.
 With the ``core24`` base and the KDE provided ``kf6-core24`` build snap, NLS works as expected.
 The Freeciv21 developers will keep and eye on the ``stable`` side to see if any upstream improvements are pushed periodically to see if we can get NLS to work there.